MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     If the option to activate is not available, check the **Unified labeling status**: If you see **Activated**, your tenant is already using the unified labeling store and there is no need to migrate your labels.

 For the labels that successfully migrated, they can now be used by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).
-However, you must first [publish these labels](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) in the Microsoft 365 compliance center.
+However, you must first [publish these labels](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) in the Microsoft 365 Compliance center.

 > [!IMPORTANT]
 > If you edit the labels outside the Azure portal, for Azure Information Protection clients (classic), return to this **Azure Information Protection - Unified labeling** pane, and select **Publish**.

 ### Copy policies

 After you have migrated your labels, you can select an option to copy policies.
-If you select this option, a one-time copy of your policies with their [policy settings](configure-policy-settings.md) and any [advanced client settings](./rms-client/client-admin-guide-customizations.md#available-advanced-classic-client-settings) is sent to the Microsoft 365 compliance center.
+If you select this option, a one-time copy of your policies with their [policy settings](configure-policy-settings.md) and any [advanced client settings](./rms-client/client-admin-guide-customizations.md#available-advanced-classic-client-settings) is sent to the Microsoft 365 Compliance center.

 Successfully copied policies with their settings and labels are then automatically published to the users and groups that were assigned to the policies in the Azure portal.
 Note that for the Global policy, this means all users.
 If you're not ready for the migrated labels in the copied policies to be published, after the policies are copied, you can remove the labels from the label policies in your admin labeling center.